Efficient optimization of a regional water elevation model with an automatically generated adjoint: Variational inverse problem

 Once $\mathbf{L}$ is known, the gradient of $J$ can be computed:

-The adjoint method is attractive as the cost of solving the adjoint equation, and hence evaluation of the gradient, does not depend on the number of unknown parameters, $\bm{\theta}$.
-This is in contrast to many other inverse modeling techniques such as finite difference approximation, the tangent linear model, or ensemble methods, where computational cost increases with the number of control variables.
+The adjoint method is attractive as the cost of solving the adjoint equation, and hence its evaluation of the gradient, does not depend on the number of unknown parameters, $\bm{\theta}$ \cite{funke2013}.
+This is in contrast to many other methods of calculating gradient information such as finite difference approximations, the tangent linear model, or ensemble methods, where computational cost increases with the number of control variables if evaluation of the full gradient is required.

 With the pyadjoint library, the adjoint equation can be derived automatically \cite{farrell2013}.
 Leveraging symbolic representation of the finite element discretization, (\ref{eq:forward}), the adjoint equation is formed by differentiating the forward equations (Fig.\ref{fig:adjoint}); a similar procedure is used to compute ${\partial \tilde{\mathcal{F}}}/{\partial \bm{\theta}}$ and ${\partial J}/{\partial \bm{\theta}}$.